Recruitment & Admissions

 - Providing access to information in suitable alternative formats for those applicants with particular disabilities or with particular needs as appropriate.

-6.1 Applicants to Ofqual courses must normally have a minimum of a previous Level qualification or equivalent qualifications in order to be considered.
+6.1 Applicants to Ofqual regulated courses must normally have a minimum of a previous Level qualification or equivalent qualifications in order to be considered.

-6.2 The requirements for Ofqual courses are set in accordance with the appropriate qualification and any awarding or funding body requirements.
+6.2 The requirements for Ofqual regulated courses are set in accordance with the appropriate qualification and any awarding or funding body requirements.

-7.1 As all teaching, learning and assessment at the DoGenius Ltd is through the medium of English unless approved otherwise, all applicants will be required to demonstrate that they meet the required level of English language competency for their desired course of study.
+7.1 As all teaching, learning and assessment at the DoGenius Institute is through the medium of English unless approved otherwise, all applicants will be required to demonstrate that they meet the required level of English language competency for their desired course of study.

 7.2 Applicants whose first language is not English will be required to have a recognised English language qualification, such as IELTS (International English Testing System) with an overall score of at least 6.5 or equivalent.
 All qualifications must cover the key components of speaking, listening, reading and writing.